diethnis/empywiki-es/empyrean/Yahweh.md

    what mimetypes this user can upload by specifying a whitelist of allowed mimetypes.
 In most situations this can be left untouched.
    Tags are a WIP feature, so to accomodate for future schema changes its best to leave this blank as well.
+   Its also worth noting that the enabled field has since been replaced with an "allow logins" field.

 6. And there we have it, a brand new account ready to go!
    ![Empyrean new account](https://files.empy.org/69IBRN7r8m.png)